Danshock/coding_exercise/notes.md

 Once the assignment was completed, I went back to refactor the code.
 I noticed that in my sort_jobs method I had some duplication with creating an instance method.
 It was not needed as I do create a SortJobDependency object from my tests and then call a method that creates one.

-Also, for the self_dependency_error method I renamed the argument to be more descriptive and also the error which is raised to show exactly which job is depending on itself and causing the problem.

 For the jobs_splitter method I renamed some of the variables to be more descriptive and also fixed lines where I had more than two spaces for indentation.

 # Considerations